xfqbuaa/CarND-Path-Planning-Project/README.md

 At first I have not any idea to combine what we learn in class and the project.
 Thanks for the walkthrough video a lot.

 The first step is to control the car with a simple codes, which principle is same to what the people drive on the highway.
-It works well but there are a lot of special situation the code can do deal with and not easy to improve.
+It works well but there are a lot of special situation the code can not deal with and not easy to improve.

 Then I modified the codes to cost function structure and test it, tuning it and improve it one by one.